DocDBrown/PrivacyPolicy/Truth.md

 You bet they did!!!

+But isn't it a job requiremnt for them to know the Geneva convetion?

 Maybe someone should ask Dr Alex Nicholls and his mates

 Its going to be hot where they go when they die.